Interactive Map: Tracking World Hunger and Food Insecurity

 In 2020, 155 million people (2% of the world’s population) experienced acute hunger, requiring urgent assistance.

 The Fight to Feed the World

-The problem of global hunger isn’t new, and attempts to solve it have making headlines for decades.
+The problem of world hunger isn’t new and attempts to solve it have made headlines for decades.

 On July 13, 1985, at Wembley Stadium in London, Prince Charles and Princess Diana officially opened Live Aid, a worldwide rock concert organized to raise money for the relief of famine-stricken Africans.